 But sadly this is not the end of the pain for our single sisters oh dear ummah.
-Oh no, we then have to face your criticism and judgment.
-The way you ignore us when marriage proposals come up, favouring the younger girls in your circle instead.
-The way you look at us with a mixture of pity and scorn for being where we are and not yet married, as if it is some kind of exclusive club and we are still merely children for not yet being a part of it.
+Oh no, she then has to face your criticism and judgement.
+The way you ignore her when marriage proposals come up, favouring the younger girls in your circle instead.
+The way you look at her with a mixture of pity and scorn for being where she is and not yet married, as if it is some kind of exclusive club and she is still merely a child for not yet being a part of it.

-Yet what you don’t see are the tears, the waiting, the uncertainty, the heartbreak, the endless rejection and the crippling blow to our self-esteem each time we are rejected or realise we have made a bad decision.
+Yet what you don’t see are the tears, the waiting, the uncertainty, the heartbreak, the endless rejection and the crippling blow to her self-esteem each time she is rejected or realises she has made a bad decision.

-You don’t see the evenings we spend at home alone wondering whether everyone else is out there meeting their soulmate right now.
-You also don’t see the effort we make to attend social events in the hope that the man of our dreams might be there, then the disappointment when we get home and remove the fake lashes wishing we had just stayed home instead.
+You don’t see the evenings she spends at home alone wondering whether everyone else is out there meeting their soulmate right now.
+You also don’t see the effort she makes to attend social events in the hope that the man of her dreams might be there, then the disappointment when she gets home and removes the fake lashes wishing she had just stayed home instead.